zach3141592/UW-2Do/README.md

 app to help waterloo students see what work they have to do in one place. pls star our repo :)

+made in 90 mins by Zachary Yu, Aaron Wang, and Calvin Lee

 ## Quick Start

 ### Prerequisites